 When Steve Jobs

 introduced the iPhone, he said it was the “best iPod ever.”
 In many ways, he was right; for example, the larger screen and touch-screen content browsing are stellar.
-On the other hand, the iPhone also has something in common with the
+On the other hand, the iPhone also has something in common with the worst iPod ever, the

 third generation (3G) model: touch-sensitive playback controls.